FabioDefilippo/fdsecurity/README.md

 ### How?

 EASY!
 Make a pull request!
-I will check if your checksum is right a I will add the new checksum in xml file!
+I will check if your checksum is right and I will add the new checksum in xml file!